Becoming a Getty Images contributor is very difficult but with EyeEm it’s possible to do it. Find out if this Microstock agency is worth your time.

 - The last aspect is in my opinion the most controversial.
 EyeEm promises to sell the photos on Getty and give you 50% of the sales.
 This is true but there’s one important detail that needs to be clarified: you’ll receive 50% of what Getty will pay EyeEm and usually, Getty Images pays its contributors 20% of the sale price.
 How much does EyeEm get from Getty Images for each photo sold?
 Is it more than the regular 20%?
 Unfortunately, there is no way to tell.
 I asked them for this info, but they didn’t answer.
 So, assuming that the percentage Getty pays EyeEm is 20% (I honestly have no reason to believe otherwise), this means that you will earn 10% of the sale price on Getty Images.
 Some people might think that 10% is not much but is still not too bad since sales prices are often in the range of hundreds of dollars on Getty.
 I’m sorry to tell you that this is not the case: the prices you see on the websites are most of the time a marketing move since Getty Images gives very often as much as a 90% discount to its regular customers.
 This being said it’s definitely possible to earn money by selling your pictures on Getty via EyeEm, which is what I imagine you are most interested in.
 Just don’t expect to get rich.

 To conclude, is selling photos with EyeEm a new opportunity or a total waste of time?

 Based on my experience I would say that it could be a new opportunity but I’ve heard very mixed reports from different photographers.
-The most successful ones are those who upload model released pictures (if you want to learn more about this topic check out this article).
+The most successful ones are those who upload model-released pictures (if you want to learn more about this topic check out this article).
 If you are simply planning to upload some landscape images then don’t expect too much.
-In fact, you might be better off by selling directly on Alamy.
+In fact, you might be better off selling directly on Alamy.